contact us

 Recommendations to Presbytery:

-1. Bellevue Presbyterian/Becky Bastien: Having received evidence that Certified Candidate Becky Bastien has fulfilled the educational requirements of the Constitution of the Church, Be it Resolved, That Becky Bastien proceed to ordination by an Administrative Commission designated by the Moderator, to serve as Temporary Associate Pastor at Bellevue Presbyterian Church, upon successful examination by the Presbytery.
+1. Southminster Presbyterian/Ryan Echols-Knauber: Having received evidence that Certified Candidate Ryan Echols-Knauber has fulfilled the educational requirements of the Constitution of the Church, Be it Resolved, That Ryan Echols-Knauber proceed to ordination by an Administrative Commission designated by the Moderator, to serve as Pastor at Southminster Presbyterian Church, upon successful examination by the Presbytery.

 a.
 “The presbytery shall examine each . . . candidate who seeks membership in it on his or her Christian faith, views in theology, the Bible, the Sacraments and the government of this church.”
 (G-3.0306).
 The examination shall also include, but not be limited to, a determination of the candidate’s ability and commitment to fulfill all requirements as expressed in the constitutional questions for ordination and installation (W- 4.4003).